dalegregory/booking/README.md

 - Check that all seats are on the same row
 - Check that the number of seats is <= 5
 - Check that each seat in the booking is not already taken
-- Check that the number of any adjacent seats to the start and end of the proposed booking are != 1 (ie can be 0 or >1)
+- Check that the there are no single seats left empty next to the booked seats
 - Check that the seat number is between 0 and 49
 - Check that the row number is betwwen 0 and 99
 - If no errors then make the booking